All Episodes

 Essentially, you heard what the president said.

-You elected us, you need to trust us.
+You need to trust us.

 That doesn't always play well on talk radio.

-Certainly our conversation, the conversation of most people I've seen reporting this has not been about they're listening to your phone calls.
+Certainly our conversation, the conversation of most people I've seen reporting this, has not been about they're listening to your phone calls.

 It's been very clear that they simply have numbers.

-Nobody said they're listening to the See, it doesn't play well in talk radio.
+See, it doesn't play well on talk radio, they're not.

 We don't do nuance here.

-Because all CNN does is write down what somebody in the regime wants them to report and they do it.
+We do more nuance in five minutes on this show than CNN does in a week, because all CNN does is write down what somebody in the regime wants them to report and they do it.

 The entire first hour of this program has been nothing but nuance about all of this.